jasonxu90/branchCorr/README.md

 ```

 ## Vignette
 By default, the vignette is not compiled during the installation.
-We provide a vignette, ``branchCorr: simulation and inference for partially observed stochastic compartmental models'', that walks through simulation and inference functions necessary to recreate all simulation studies in [1].
-Examples are smaller-scale, but still require significant computing time.
+We provide a vignette, ``branchCorr: simulation and inference for partially observed stochastic compartmental models'', that walks through simulation and inference functions necessary to recreate all simulation studies in [2].
+Examples are smaller-scale, but still require quite some computing time.
 Users are encouraged to run all functions in the vignette locally by reducing the number of simulations, initial restarts, etc when necessary.

-The source `.Rnw` file, as well as a pdf of the vignette compiled using `knitr`, are included in the repository.
+The source `.Rnw` file, as well as a `.pdf` of the vignette compiled using `knitr`, are included in the repository.
+To automatically compile the vignette upon package installation, instead install using the line
+`install_github("jasonxu90/branchCorr", build_vignettes = TRUE)`.
+Note that this option will be significantly slower than installing the package alone.

 ## References